Do lip fillers hurt?

 What will your lips look like after lip injections?

-The most common area of the lips to enhance is the body of the lip.
-We can balance out your top and bottom lips by adding volume and everting the inside of your lip out slightly.
+As many patients choose to enhance the body of their lips, you can expect added volume in the top and bottom lip, everting the inside of your lip out slightly.
 When the philtrum (the two lines that connect your upper lip to your nose) is enhanced, your upper lip will have more curve and shape so it appears more sensual.

-Using lip injections in the vermillion border of your lip (between your skin and lip surface) we can define and enhance your lip.
+Using dermal filler in the vermillion border (area between your skin and lip surface) we can define and enhance your lips.
 The effect of this treatment is similar to wearing a lip liner.
-Your lip treatment can also soften and smooth vertical upper lip lines.
+The treatment can also soften and smooth vertical upper lip lines.

-Another lip filler treatment area to consider is your cupid’s bow – the V shaped area in the centre of your upper lip.
-Using fillers here will add plumpness and improve the shape of your lips.
+Another treatment area to consider is your cupid’s bow – the V shaped area in the centre of your upper lip.
+Enhancing this area will add plumpness and improve the overall shape.

-While lip enhancement can improve your lips and make your mouth fuller and more youthful looking, it won’t be able to change the shape of your lips entirely.
-Book your consultation with our cosmetic lip specialists by calling us on 1300 863 824.
+While a lip enhancement can improve your lips and make your mouth fuller and more youthful looking, it won’t be able to change the shape of your lips entirely.

 Lip fillers using cannulas minimise bruising and pain

-We know that if you’ve read the stories about bruising and pain, you may be feeling a bit anxious about what you’re going to experience when you get lip fillers.
-Traditionally dermal fillers were injected using needles to pierce the skin and inject the substance into subcutaneous tissue.
-The Victorian Cosmetic Institute prefers to use cannulas over needles as they give you less bruising and a shorter recovery period.
+Traditionally dermal fillers were injected using needles to pierce the skin and inject the substance into subcutaneous tissue (the deepest layer of the skin).
+Our practitioners prefer to use cannulas over needles as they give you less bruising and a shorter recovery period.

-• A needle can’t discern what it’s going through, and will pierce through anything in the skin or in the subcutaneous tissue.
-A round-ended cannula, allows your cosmetic specialist to feel each structure as it passes through.
+- A needle can’t discern what it’s going through, and will pierce through anything.
+A round-ended cannula, allows your practitioner to feel each structure as it passes through.
 If resistance happens, an alternative pathway is found.
 This means you will experience much less bruising than a needle and can avoid damage to your veins and arteries.

-• Cannulas are longer than needles, which mean your lip specialist, can fill in a number of areas on your face from one single entry point.
+- Cannulas are longer than needles, meaning your practitioner can fill in a number of areas on your face from one single entry point.
 This results in less bruising and trauma to your skin, with a better and smoother result.

 How to get natural looking temporary lip fillers in Melbourne

 If you’ve been wondering how lip augmentation can help restore volume to your lips, reduce wrinkles and redefine your natural lip line, we’d love to help you.
-Find out how the Victorian Cosmetic Institute, led by Dr Gavin Chan can help you achieve the optimum lip shape.
+At the Victorian Cosmetic Institute, our team of dedicated doctors and nurses can help you achieve the optimum lip shape.
 Click here to book a consultation or call our Customer Care Team on 1300 863 824.